ivoboon/double_pendulum/README.md

 # double_pendulum
-Visualises double pendulum motion with PyGame using the RK4 integration method
+Visualises double pendulum motion with PyGame using the leapfrog method.

-To do:
-* Figure out instability
-* Improve readability
-* Improve customisability